exercism/elixir/exercises/concept/paint-by-number/.docs/instructions.md

 # => 4
 ```

 Note: there is no `log2` function in the Elixir standard library.
 You will later learn how to use [Erlang libraries][erlang-libraries] from Elixir where you can find this function.
-Now, solve this task with recursion and the [`Integer.pow/2`][integer-pow] function instead.
+Now, solve this task with recursion and the [power operator `**`][power-operator] instead.

 ## 2. Create an empty picture